-ERNEST J. FINNEY, who lives in Nevada City, California, writes stories and novels, mostly set in the San Francisco Bay area or in the Central Valley or the Sierras.
+ERNEST J. FINNEY, who lives in Sierra County, California, writes stories and novels, mostly set in the San Francisco Bay area or in the Central Valley or the Sierras.
 His books include Winterchill, Lady With the Alligator Purse, Words of My Roaring, California Time, Birds Landing, Flights in the Heavenlies, and Sequoia Gardens: California Stories.

 “This is a novella of beauty, imagination, and the unique bonding of a unique family in a unique situation that captivates from the first few lines and never releases its grip.
 It is unrelentingly honest, often difficult to absorb because of the discomfort it creates.
 Peopled by fascinating and original characters, it comes alive on the page and enters the heart, often leaving one breathless.”—Clay Reynolds, Final Judge